IELTS Essay Topics with sample answer.

 Formal examinations are the only effective way to assess a student's performance.
 Continual assessment such as course work and projects is not a satisfactory way to do this.

 To what extent do you agree or disagree with this statement?

 Give reasons for your answer and include any relevant example from your knowledge or experience.

 Sample Answer 1:

-Evaluation methods of a student’s performance has always been an area of contention around the world.
+Evaluation methods of a student’s performance have always been an area of contention around the world.
 Many believe that this can be done by continual assessment of their assignments and project work.
 On the other hand, people are also in favour of formal examination.
-I believe the latter is more appropriate option.
-This can be proved by analyzing the fact that the homework and projects done at home can be copied and also memory of a student can be tested in a formal test only.
+I believe the latter is a more appropriate option.
+This can be proved by analysing the fact that the homework and projects done at home can be copied and also the memory of a student can be tested in a formal test only.

-Firstly, the work book assignments submitted by the students are not always done by them.
-A study by education department of India proved that many parents help their children in completion of assignments.
+Firstly, the workbook assignments submitted by the students are not always done by them.
+A study by the education department of India proved that many parents help their children in the completion of assignments.
 Not only this, the projects are also copied in order to submit the same on time.
 Thus, we can say that it is not a reliable method to judge student capabilities.

-Secondly, the examination that is taken in education institutes make students learn the concept and also memorize the same that they have studied in their class.
-Moreover, these are conducted in the presence of invigilator.
+Secondly, the examination that is taken in education institutes makes students learn the concept and also memorise the same that they have studied in their class.
+Moreover, these are conducted in the presence of Invigilator.
 Hence, restricting students to take any external help.
 This shows how much grasping power does an individual have.
 Therefore, this can be considered as a more reliable method of testing one’s ability.